PROJECT: Adaptation Fund NIEs in Africa: Independent insight

 The workshop discussed common obstacles NIEs in Africa are faced with during the execution of projects, as well as the opportunities, strategies and insights for effective utilisation of funds disbursed from the Adaptation Fund and other direct access modalities.

-Preceding the workshop, research was be carried out to identify and assess the progress of accredited implementing entities on the projects and programmes they have developed.
+Preceding the workshop, research was carried out to identify and assess the progress of accredited implementing entities on the projects and programmes they have developed.
 Research focused on the approaches adopted by these agencies to programming direct access at the sub-national / community level as well as challenges in achieving registration and/or fund set up.

 Read the full research report: Learning from Direct Access Modalities in Africa